Change is brewing

 Coffee has become such a cornerstone of our culture that for many of us, our coffee choices are part of our identity.
 The sanctity of a cup o’ joe might waver from person to person, but its ubiquity remains unchallenged: 7 in 10 Americans drink coffee every week, and 6 in 10 drink coffee every day.

-Increasingly, people are making plantmilks a part of this daily ritual, with a helpful nudge from cafes.
+Increasingly, people are making plantmilks a part of this daily ritual, with a helpful nudge from cafes that have gone DefaultVeg.

-Trendsetters like Bentonville’s Onyx and Sacramento’s Pachamama both adopted oatmilk defaults early on.
+Trendsetters like Bentonville’s Onyx and Sacramento’s Pachamama both began serving oatmilk by default—with the choice to opt in to dairy—early on.
 Around the same time, we partnered with Guilder Cafe in Portland, OR, to pilot the removal of their dairy default; plant-based drink sales increased by 18%, decreasing drinks’ carbon footprint by 12%.
-Multinational chain Blue Bottle Coffee announced its transition to an oatmilk default the following June, followed by Birch in New York.
-All five businesses cited sustainability as a major reason to flip to oat—and they’re not alone in noticing the connection.
+Multinational chain Blue Bottle Coffee announced its transition to an oatmilk default the following June, followed by Birch in New York and Portland-based Stumptown.
+All have cited sustainability as a major reason to flip to oat: every dairy latte switched to oat saves two showers’ worth of water, and every three lattes save the equivalent emissions of driving a mile.

 However and wherever you drink it, coffee brings us together.
-It’s a meetingspace, a common interest, and a social lubricant.
+It’s a meeting space, a common interest, and a social lubricant.
 Just like any other culture, coffee culture is formed in community with other people.
-The implications of this are huge: coffee-drinkers everywhere have the power to transform how coffee is served.
+The implications of this are huge: coffee-drinkers everywhere have the power to transform how coffee is served, creating a more inclusive, sustainable, and humane norm.
 A drink so ubiquitous offers opportunities to all kinds of social spaces, meaning plantmilk defaults aren’t limited to coffeeshops, or even to the restaurant industry at large!

 1 Dairy is detrimental to our ailing planet, generating more greenhouse gasses than its plant-based alternatives while also requiring more water, land, and fertilizer.
 Studies suggest that GenZ is more concerned than previous generations about products’ environmental footprints—and is willing to spend extra to support companies with sustainable business practices.